-If you experience floods in Thailand during the monsoon, please try not to touch or submerge in standing water.
-It can be quite dangerous, there maybe sharp objects and currents and the water may carry bacteria that may get you in trouble.
-Wait until it pass!
-Allow some time for the ocean to clear the waters from floods before going for a swim.
+Floods: If you experience floods in Thailand during the monsoon season, do not touch or submerge in standing water.
+It can be dangerous.
+There maybe sharp objects and currents and the water may carry bacteria.
+Also, it is not a good idea to swim in the ocean until the floodwaters have cleared.

 Things to keep in mind